rodnaph/thieriot/README.md

 * a tick/cross indicating if it has a build on Jenkins
 * an ID you can refer to it as for commands
 * information about if it is currently building or not
+* if the branch has a build and it's failing the name will be red

 Configuration
 -------------